 Looking at QuickLotto.net, I sat back and had myself a chuckle.
-QuickLotto runs two raffles (well, that’s what they call them) which are lotteries, plus some scratches.
+QuickLotto runs two raffles (well, that’s what they call them), which are lotteries, plus some scratches.
 Okay, that’s not what was funny.
 They are owned and operated in Nigeria.
-Over the last bunch of years, all of us have heard about the 419 (and other) scams.
+Over the last many years, all of us have heard about the 419 (and other) scams.
 How does any company in Nigeria figure they are going to attract international players?
 Let’s take a look!

 Their raffles work like a regular lottery.
 Quick5 is played daily with the draw at 10:00 pm each night.
 Players choose 5 numbers per ticket line from 1 to 39.
 The estimated jackpot starts at Naira 10 million (around USD 60,000).